sebps/promise-dispatcher/README.md

 const promiseDispatcher = new PromiseDispatcher(tasks, mode = "QUEUE", rate = 1, interval = 1000)
 ```

-### Register a new promise
+### Dispatch a new promise
-To register a new promise in a promise dispatcher instance, it must be wrapped into a provider function that return the promise so that it can be executed whenever necessary by the promise dispatcher
+To dispatch a new promise in a promise dispatcher instance, it must be wrapped into a provider function that return the promise so that it can be executed whenever necessary by the promise dispatcher

 ```js
 const promiseProvider = function() {